Wooden Storage Shed Cost Range

 Many homeowners build wood storage sheds.
 A mostly level area must be selected, or at least have the ability to make the shed level with blocks and not have a large step into the building.
 The topsoil is removed, and a foundation of gravel or concrete is installed and leveled.
 The shed is built on the foundation per the plans.
 The best results are always achieved by DIYers with good experience in the basics of building, planning the job, reading plans and instructions, measuring the wood materials, understanding how to square and level walls, using power tools, fitting doors and windows, etc.

 In short, we do not recommend building a shed for first-time DIYers.
 Even assembling a shed from a kit can have its challenges.
 Though the pieces are pre-cut, the directions can be difficult to follow, and a range of tools must be used.

-Electrical work is of more concern due to the risk involved.
+Electrical and/or plumbing work is of more concern due to the risk involved.
 This is especially true if you’ll be installing a circuit or two in the electrical panel dedicated to the shed.
 It’s not uncommon to DIY a shed and hire an electrician to wire it and have a plumber come in to provide water and drains.

 One of the biggest factors is time.
 Homeowners rarely work as quickly as the pros.
 Do you have 10-40 hours to dedicate to the project?

 - Fixr: $25 - $85, Common Range Per Square Foot

 - BobVila: $25 - $90, Common Range Per Square Foot

 - HowMuch: $35 , Per Square Foot Average Cost

 - CostOwl: $35 - $45, Common Range, Per Square Foot